 let’s work together

-I am an Associate Fellow at the Attic Institute for Arts and Letters, and have taught writing to teenagers and adults at Oxford Academia, the New York Times Student Journeys, Literary Arts, the Portland Writers-in-the-Schools, the Sitka Center for Art and Ecology, the National Writers Series of Traverse City, and the Anna Tasca Lanza Cooking School in Sicily, among others.
+I am a forthcoming Fall 2025 Visiting Professor at the University of North Carolina in Wilmington, an Associate Fellow at the Attic Institute for Arts and Letters, and have taught writing to teenagers and adults at Oxford Academia, the New York Times Student Journeys, Literary Arts, the Portland Writers-in-the-Schools, the Sitka Center for Art and Ecology, the National Writers Series of Traverse City, and the Anna Tasca Lanza Cooking School in Sicily, among others.

-I’ve also lectured, visited courses, and led workshops at Willamette University, the University of North Carolina, Vermont State University, Ithaca College, Bowdoin College, University of Michigan, University of Washington, and others.
+I’ve also lectured, visited courses, and led workshops at Willamette University, the University of North Carolina, the University of Oregon, Bryant University, Vermont State University, Ithaca College, Bowdoin College, Portland State University, University of Michigan, University of Washington, and others.

 • Workshops and Lectures